AndyShiue/Ende-readme/part3/universes.md

     Unordered[''KeyValue[Str; Code]]
 ```

-What is the rule to determine if a term belong to a custom universe?
+What is the rule to determine if a term belongs to a custom universe?
 Below, I clarify the rule for it.
 Terms the type of which are `Type<0>` are types.
-To be more general, I introduce *generalized types*, the type of which are any universes.
+To be more general, I introduce _generalized types_, the type of which are any universes.
 Inductively, a term is a generalized type iff

 1. It's a type, or
 2. It's a variant of a universe, and all of its fields are generalized types.